Bizum + MONEI

 Image source: Unsplash

 Digital payments continue to be the most common way to make and receive payments.
-As an e-commerce business owner, online payment failures are an issue that shouldn’t be neglected.
+As an e-commerce business owner, failed payments are an issue that shouldn’t be neglected.
 Doing so can result in a poor customer experience, more abandoned cards, and lost sales revenue.

 Why do online payments fail?